QSCD

 Signatures and company seals are critical for security

-The act of signing or sealing is a security-critical process.
-Forgery of these elements can have serious consequences for all parties involved, including significant financial loss or reputational damage to the service provider.
-For products that generate the technical equivalents of signatures and seals, namely qualified electronic signatures and qualified electronic seals, the eIDAS Regulation defines a mandatory certification procedure with correspondingly high security requirements.
+The act of signing or creating a company seal are security-critical processes, the forgery of which can have unpleasant consequences for all parties involved, potentially leading to significant financial loss or considerable damage to a provider’s reputation.
+For products used to generate the technical equivalents of signatures and seals – qualified electronic signatures and qualified electronic seals – the legislator has therefore established an approval procedure with correspondingly high security requirements in the eIDAS Regulation.

-Certification under Article 30(3) of the eIDAS Regulation
+Certification according to Art.
+30, Para.
+3 of the eIDAS Regulation

 Application of Security Requirements